A walk in tub eliminates the safety hazard inherent in traditional bathtubs by eliminating the need to step over the side.

 A: Whereas a standard tub will hold 30 to 40 gallons (give or take), a walk in tub may hold as much as 75 or 80 gallons.
 As a gallon of water weighs a little over 9 pounds, that 40 extra gallons is going to add 360+ pounds to the tub when it’s full.
 This is why we mentioned that if your home is on the old side, it might be worth having an engineer look at the bathroom to make sure it can accommodate the extra weight.

 Q: What does it mean if a walk in tub is ‘ADA’ compliant?

-While older folks are the most common customers for these types of tubs a walk in tub will also provide a range of benefits for adults of any age.
-They can help you recover faster from a tough workout, help you recover from soft tissue injuries and provide a way to decompress at the end of a long tough day at work.
+While older folks are the most frequent customers for these types of tubs, a walk in tub will also provide a range of benefits for adults of any age.
+They can help you recover faster from a tough workout, help you recover from soft tissue injuries, and provide a way to decompress at the end of a long, tough day at work.

 The walk in tubs on our list are the best on the market and will enable you to enhance your quality of life whether you’re 27 or 77.

 For cpoe.org’s #1 recommended walk in tub, click here.